 They're difficult to get hold of and then blame project delays on you

-You set out the project timescales very clearly and everything is coming along nicely.
-But now you're waiting on feedback and approvals from the client and they're taking ages to come back to you.
+You set out the project timescales very clearly, and everything is coming along nicely.
+But now you're waiting on feedback and approvals from the client, and they're taking ages to reply.
 When they finally do, they complain that the project is taking far too long.

 Ok, so take a deep breath.
-This is why you include those "timescales" in your initial proposal.
+It's why you include those "timescales" in your initial proposal.
 (If you didn't, make sure you do this from now on!)
-Simply share the milestone dates again and suggest a revised timetable.
+Share the milestone dates again and suggest a revised timetable.